Woolwich Dock

 Woolwich Dock is a former dry dock and shipyard in Woolwich, Sydney, New South Wales, Australia.
 The site was purchased by Morts Dock and Engineering Company in 1898.
 When it was officially opened on 4 December 1901 it was the biggest dry dock in Australia, at 188 m long and 27 m wide.

+History

 Several extensions were carried out between 1902 and 1918, and the dock was lengthened to 260 metres.
 To achieve this William Street was acquired and a new road constructed – Franki Avenue, named after the general manager and later managing director of the company, James Peter Franki.

 By 1917 the company employed over 1,500 people.

 In the 1940s the Atlas workshops were replaced by the sawtooth roofed building which still stands on the site and several brick buildings were added.
 The busiest times for Woolwich Dock were during the two world wars when many passenger vessels were converted to armed troopships and repairs were carried out on damaged ships.

 After the Second World War work declined and the dock was closed down in 1958 and until 1963 the dock was vacant.

+Woolwich Redevelopment Scheme (1960)

+In 1960 there was a scheme for a modernist redevelopment of the dock.
+There were 2000 apartments planned, to house 5000 people.
+Around 20 high-rise towers would have been built.